sailscastshq/docs.sailscasts.com/docs/boring-stack/railway.md

 - `REDIS_URL`: This should point to the connection string to the Redis instance you created.
 - `SESSION_SECRET`: A unique production session secret to override the one in `config/session.js`.

 That’s it!
-Your app will be live on your Render URL as soon as the build finishes :tada:
+Your app will be live on your Railway URL as soon as the build finishes :tada:

 ## Celebrate with a :star:

 ::: tip Star The Boring JavaScript Stack repo on GitHub :star:
-Let's celebrate deploying your app on Render by giving **The Boring JavaScript Stack** [a star on GitHub](https://github.com/sailscastshq/boring-stack).
+Let's celebrate deploying your app on Railway by giving **The Boring JavaScript Stack** [a star on GitHub](https://github.com/sailscastshq/boring-stack).
 :::